 Be Open with Employees:

-By telling employees that they are now part of something important, that they are part of the company’s security fabric, can make each individual feel more inspired and feel like they are doing their part to help keep their company secure.
-You are empowering them by telling them that these changes and their participation is important. why you do this, how it is done, how you are alerted, what to do in case you believe it is fraudulent, what happens, are there external drivers for this such as regulations and more…
+By telling employees that they are now part of something important, that they are part of the company’s security fabric, which can make each individual feel more inspired and feel like they are doing their part to help keep their company secure.
+You are empowering them by telling them that these changes and their participation are important. why you do this, how it is done, how you are alerted, what to do in case you believe it is fraudulent, what happens, are their external drivers for this such as regulations and more…

 Start by defining simple policies to get people used to a new way of business.
-For example, perhaps start with implementing user engagement based upon location to start.
-If an employee is working from home and trying to access a work server, have them do a two step verification but tell them why they are doing it.
+For example, perhaps start with implementing user engagement based upon the location to start.
+If an employee is working from home and trying to access a work server, have them do a two-step verification but tell them why they are doing it.
 The company is implementing this in order to keep the user’s identity and things they access safe.
 In turn, this keeps the company more secure.
-While people may initially complain they have use their phone, they will understand it and over time will become commonplace and easy.
+While people may initially complain they have used their phone, they will understand it and over time will become commonplace and easy.
 They do it all the time in their personal lives, now they are doing it at work too.

-Start a company wide security commitment campaign that provides a statement that aligns everyone on the goals so they are on the same page.
+Start a company-wide security commitment campaign that provides a statement that aligns everyone on the goals so they are on the same page.
 Appoint/assign a clear point of contact.
 It takes time to adjust user behavior.
 By being honest about how the company is working to find new ways to secure employees and the company and explain there could be some bumps along the way as people learn a new way of interacting with internal systems.
 As the company transitions into this evolving digital age, people will be more prepared for change.

 Focus on Low Friction:

 When getting users to change behaviors and accept new ways of working, it’s important to focus on how to make it achievable.
 Going down this path can help with productivity and security gains with security teams now able to open up more access which previously was not possible.
-Now employees that work from home can do so with less limitations because there are automated security measures in place to ensure the company remains secure.
+Now employees that work from home can do so with fewer limitations because there are automated security measures in place to ensure the company remains secure.